Chart Color Schemes

 Waterloo features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 46.6% of all households, including 9.4% that are couples with children, 30.5% that are couples without children, and 5.4% that are single parent families.
 Non-family households make up the remaining 53.4%, with lone person households at 40.5% and group households comprising 12.8%.
-The median household size is 1.8 people, which is smaller than the Greater Sydney average of 1.9.
+The median household size is 1.8 people, smaller than the Greater Sydney average of 1.9.

 Frequently Asked Questions - Households